Also available in: French

 Sleeping bags with a temperature rating of -9 °C to -12 °C: for the cold of late fall and early winter

-For the month of October to the beginning of November, you can opt for a sleeping bag with a temperature code of -9 °C to -12 °C. This means that if you go out camping and the temperature goes down to -12 °C, you’ll be sure to be comfortable and not feel the effects of the cold.
+For the month of October to the beginning of November, you can opt for a sleeping bag with a temperature code of -9 °C to -12 °C. If you plan to camp in -12°C temperatures, however, it is best to opt for a sleeping bag with a slightly higher temperature rating.
+This way, you’ll be sure to be comfortable and not feel the effects of the cold.
 Several factors may affect your heat level during winter camping, such as fatigue, food intake and humidity.
-Be sure to consider these factors before purchasing your sleeping bag, as to optimize your winter camping experience.
+Be sure to consider these factors before purchasing your sleeping bag, to optimize your winter camping experience.

 Sleeping bags with a temperature rating of -18 °C to -29 °C: for the cold winter weather